jekyll/minima/_posts/2020-05-15-drs-reflections.md

 ###### Highlighting sections on printouts

 I was also taking notes on loose sheets, and sometimes on the margins of my printouts, and adding to a Google doc as I was writing my paper in parallel.
-At one point my room had papers strewn all over it because it was getting so hard to keep track of multiple ideas at once.
+At one point my room had papers strewn all over it because it was getting so hard to keep track of multiple trains of thought at once.

 ![Simultaneously using 3 different sources for information processing: a recipe for disaster](https://gyanl.com/assets/drs-2.jpeg)